 Synology DiskStation Manager (DSM) is a Linux based software package that is the operating system for Synology's DiskStation and RackStation products.
 A CalDAV server is available in the base system.
 CardDAV can be installed as an extra package.
-It's also possible to run other CalDAV/CardDAV software like Baïkal and ownCloud on Synology systems.
+It's also possible to run other CalDAV/CardDAV software like Baïkal and ownCloud on Synology systems (for instance, using Docker or virtual machines).
 In this case, see the respective configuration pages for details.

-The Calendar package provides a calendar with Web and CalDAV interface.
+The Synology Calendar provides a calendar with Web and CalDAV interface.

 You can view the CalDAV URL in the Calendar Web interface (Calendar > CalDAV Account).
 Use the macOS / iOS URL.

 So, the CalDAV Base URL could look like this:

 or if you're using LDAP try:

 - In previous Synology DSM versions, CalDAV was served using the WebDAV Server (default ports 5005/5006).
 See below for more information.

 - The Calendar package seems to provide a CardDAV service, too.
 This is why "CardDAV" appears in DAVx⁵ accounts created for Synology Calendar.
 You can even create an address book using DAVx⁵.
 However, this feature is not officially supported and there's no user interface in the Calendar package.
 So, use the CardDAV server or Synology Contacts instead (see below).

 Synology Contacts provides a CardDAV server and a Web interface for address books.
 It supports shared address books.

 Take the CardDAV base URL from the Web interface: Address book / CardDAV / MacOS/iOS URL.
 It should look like this: